otto-de/api-guidelines/content/guidelines/030_REST-Guidelines/020_Hypermedia/030_Link-relation-types/020_must-prefer-iana-registered-link-relation-types.md

 # prefer IANA-registered link relation types

 ::: warning
-This rule applies to public APIs.
-For private APIs it should be followed.
+This rule applies to APIs that have to comply with [REST maturity level 3](@guidelines/R000033).
 :::

 Instead of defining [custom link relation types](@guidelines/R100037),